 Attend Startup Events

-If there aren’t startup events in your immediate area, consider tapping into your resources and connections to see if there is enough interest in your area for you to start hosting.
-Encouraging events like this in your area can encourage more startups and encourage a greater community of developers in your area.
+If there aren’t startup events in your immediate area.
+Consider tapping into your resources and connections to see if there is enough interest in your area for you to start hosting.
+Encouraging events like this in your area can encourage more startups.
+And encourage a greater community of developers in your area.
 All of this creates a healthier ecosystem for the technology sector in your region.
+Learn more about How Much Equity Should You Offer Your Startup’s Advisors?

 Attend Developer Events